Home Sellers Guide to Miami Area Real Estate Market

 Should you be moving up or downsizing is a personal question that only you as a home seller and a potential buyer can answer.
 However, we put together a short list of questions for you in this Home Sellers Guide to hopefully guide you and help you make that tough decision.
 Whether you’re ready for a larger home or a more desirable location or maybe your kids are no longer living with you and you need to downsize.
 If you answer yes to most of these questions, it may be a sign that you are ready to move.

 Is Moving the Right Decision

-1. The length of time that you have owned the property and real estate market conditions have a lot to do with how much equity you have build up in your home.
+1. The length of time that you have owned the property and real estate market conditions have a lot to do with how much equity you have built up in your home.
 Take a look at your mortgage statement or ask the lender to find out your mortgage payoff.
-During the first few years of owning your home, most of the payment that you make is interest.
-You don’t build much equity in the first five years or so of your mortgage, since monthly payments are mostly interest, but if you’ve owned your home for five or more years and market conditions where right, you may have significant, unrealized gains.
+During the first few years of owning your home, most of the payment that you make is for the interest.
+You don’t build much equity in the first five years or so of your mortgage since monthly payments are mostly the interest, but if you’ve owned your home for five or more years and market conditions where right, you may have significant unrealized gains.

 Reasons for Making a Move

 3. Have you outgrown your neighborhood?
 The neighborhood you pick for your first home might not be the same neighborhood you want to settle down in for good.
 For example, you may have realized that you’d like to be closer to your job or live in a better school district.
 You may want to move back in the city where you can walk to stores and local restaurants.

 4. Are there reasons why you can’t remodel or add on?
 Sometimes you can create a bigger home by adding a new